Consumable Data via Quantum Communication: Introduction

 As statistical models fitted to large datasets are being usefully applied to problems in various fields of science and engineering \cite{Brown2020-uq,Chen2021-hn, Merchant2023-pm}, the use of proprietary data for training or inference raises concerns of data privacy and adequate compensation for the data owner.
 The destructive nature of measurement in quantum mechanics has the potential to change this picture.
 In order to model this scenario we introduce the asymmetric direct sum question in one-way communication complexity.
 Informally we say a relation $\cR$ has an asymmetric direct sum property for communication model $\cal M$ if the communication complexity of computing $\cR(x,y_1) \cdot \cR(x,y_2) \cdot \ldots \cdot \cR(x,y_m)$ is $\Omega(m)$ times the communication complexity of computing $\cR(x,y)$.
 One would expect examples of this in quantum communication when the state Alice sends to Bob undergoes destructive measurement, and may not be copyable.
 As such, we refer to problems exhibiting this property as \textit{consumable data problems}\footnote{To make our definition robust, we precisely define consumable data probltems to be those where the scaling is polyomial in $m$.}.
 To our knowledge, for communication complexity such a model is studied here for the first time.
 The work of Hazan \& Kushilevitz \cite{Hazan2017} is superficially similar but the crucial difference is that in our work Alice receives only one input whereas in theirs Alice has $m$ independent instances.

-This consumable data property is easily seen to \emph{not} hold for all relations when $\cal M$ corresponds to deterministic one-way communication.
+We provide a number of examples of consumable data problems when using quantum communication.
+For the asymmetric sum version of the Hidden Matching problem \cite{Bar-Yossef2008-uf}, we show in \Cref{sec:hm} that the one-way communication complexity is $\widetilde{\Omega}(\sqrt{m})$.
+This follows from an information theoretic argument and generalizes to other settings as discussed in \cref{sec:open}.
+We conjecture this can be improved to $\Omega(m)$ for $m$ not too large, and we study a modification of the problem where we show the complexity is indeed $\Omega(m)$.
+Our results in \Cref{sec:mlrs,sec:no_rival_quantum_data} prove a scaling of $\widetilde{\Omega}(m)$ for the problems of sampling from a solution of a linear system and estimating the expectation values of two-outcome observables in a multi-party setting, when the parties holding the observables are restricted to using classical communication and performing single-copy measurements of Alice's messages.
+For these problems, we also show that classical one-way communication does not exhibit this scaling.
+More generally, the consumable data property is easily seen to \emph{not} hold for all relations when $\cal M$ corresponds to deterministic one-way communication.
 Since Alice's message depends only on $x$, Bob can copy the message $m$ times and solve each of his instances.
-On the other hand, we show that for quantum communication there is a scaling of $\widetilde{\Omega}(\sqrt{m})$ for the Hidden Matching problem in \Cref{sec:hm}.
-We conjecture this can be improved to $\Omega(m)$ for $m$ not too large.
-Our results in \Cref{sec:mlrs,sec:no_rival_quantum_data} get a scaling of $\widetilde{\Omega}(m)$ for the problems of sampling from a solution of a linear system and estimating the expectation values of two-outcome observables in a multi-party setting, when the parties holding the observables are restricted to using classical communication and performing single-copy measurements of Alice's messages.
-For these problems, we also show that classical one-way communication does not exhibit this scaling.
-Note that the quantum asymmetric direct sum property only holds for relations which have a $\Omega(m)$ separation between quantum and deterministic communication complexity, otherwise the quantum protocol could mimic the deterministic one.
+Additionally, the quantum asymmetric direct sum property only holds for relations which have a $\Omega(m)$ separation between quantum and deterministic communication complexity, otherwise the quantum protocol could mimic the deterministic one.